 Dielectric media.
 Thickness, dielectric constant εr and loss tangents tan(δ) of the PCB substrate.
 Have a look at our PCB stackup and dielectric material collection here.

 Trace.
-PCB trace width, thickness (and separation distance for differential lines).
+PCB trace width, thickness, height above neighbor planes (and separation distance for differential lines).

 Solder resist.
 For PCB traces at top or bottom, you must know the thickness and dielectric constant of the solder resist.